Vibrato: Typical extent of vibrato

-Vibrato's use in various musical genres
+Use in various musical genres

 Vibrato is sometimes thought of as an effect added onto the note itself, but in some cases it is so fully a part of the style of the music that it can be very difficult for some performers to play without it.
 The jazz tenor sax player Coleman Hawkins found he had this difficulty when requested to play a passage both with and without vibrato by Leonard Bernstein when producing his record album "What is Jazz" to demonstrate the difference between the two.
 Despite his technique, he was unable to play without vibrato.
 The featured saxophonist in Benny Goodman's Orchestra, George Auld, was brought in to play the part.

 Many classical musicians, especially singers and string players, have a similar problem.
 The violinist and teacher Leopold Auer, writing in his book Violin Playing as I Teach It (1920), advised violinists to practise playing completely without vibrato, and to stop playing for a few minutes as soon as they noticed themselves playing with vibrato in order for them to gain complete control over their technique.